 This discussion and analysis are intended to serve as an introduction to the City's basic financial statements.
-The City's basic financial statements components: (1) Government-wide financial statements, and (3) Notes to the financial statements.
-This report also contains other supplementary information in addition to the basic financial statements themselves.
-These various elements of the Comprehensive Annual Financial Report are related as shown in the graphic below.
+The City's basic financial statements are components: (1) Government-wide financial statements, and (3) Notes to the financial statements.
+This report also contains other supplementary information in addition to the basic financial statements statements between the supplementary information in addition to the basic financial related as shown in the graphic below.